 Is Rome safe for solo female travelers?

-In the spirit of providing you with the latest information, I asked several Rome-savvy travel bloggers to provide their own insights into the best places to visit if you travel Rome alone, and what follows below are their suggestions.
+In the spirit of providing you with the latest information, I asked several Rome-savvy travel bloggers (all of whom have experienced going to Rome alone) to provide their own insights

-The best things to do in Rome as a solo female traveler
+Rome Alone: The best things to do in Rome as a solo female traveler

-1. Visit St Peter’s Basilica
+1. Explore St Peter’s Basilica

-As you might have guessed from its name, the basilica has a strong connection with Saint Peter, as it was built on his place of burial.
+As you might have guessed from its name, the basilica has a strong connection to Saint Peter, as it was built on his place of burial.
 Pope Julius II replaced the original church, designed by Donato Bramante, with the present building.
 The famous names who worked on the project over the years include both Raphael and Michelangelo who, by the way, designed its dome, the tallest in the world.

-While the basilica undoubtedly looks impressive from the outside, it is the interior that overwhelms the visitor.
+While the basilica undoubtedly looks impressive from the outside, you’ll be even more overwhelmed by the interior.
 Not only it is massive and stunning, but it is also of utmost cultural importance, housing many works of art.
-Among them, you’ll find “The Pity”, sculpted by Michelangelo, as well as the statue of St. Longinus, the “Baldacchino”, and the “Chair of St. Peter” by Bernini.

 —by Andreea Ioana of Andoreia Travels the World